aiskunks/Automodeler/README.md

 ## Interpretability

 *Interpretability.py and Interpretability.ipynb*

+*_Input: validation data, important features, model files & previous stats (Automodeler_H20.json)
+Output: Visualization and & stats related to the interpretability of the best models._*

 This steps checks loads a validation file and a model file and runs the following interpretability analysis: